For SellersIndustry Guide

 4. High-Net-Worth Individuals/Individual Investors: These buyers may be experienced entrepreneurs or industry veterans looking to acquire and operate a business.
 They often seek businesses with established operations, consistent profitability, and a clear path to continued success, sometimes with a desire for direct operational involvement.
 This category can also include management buy-out (MBO) teams or individuals seeking to leverage their industry expertise.

 In the current market, strategic acquirers continue to dominate deal volume, often seeking to consolidate and achieve scale.
 Private equity remains highly active, employing sophisticated buy-and-build strategies to create larger platforms.
 Family offices are emerging as significant players, particularly for businesses with strong fundamentals and long-term growth potential, offering an alternative for sellers who prioritize stability and legacy over a quick exit.
+DealFlow's 200+ buyer network includes a diverse range of these strategic, financial, and family office buyers, ensuring broad exposure for motivated sellers.

 Deal Structure Considerations Specific to this Industry

-1. Working Capital Adjustments: Distribution businesses are inherently working capital intensive due to significant investments in inventory and accounts receivable.
+1. Working Capital Adjustments: Distribution businesses are inherently working capital intensive due due to significant investments in inventory and accounts receivable.
 Deals almost always include a working capital target, with adjustments made post-closing based on actual working capital levels.
 Sellers must ensure their working capital is optimized and accurately represented, as any shortfall can lead to a reduction in the cash proceeds at closing.
 This is a critical area for negotiation and often requires meticulous financial preparation.

 2. Earn-outs: Earn-outs, where a portion of the purchase price is contingent on future performance, are common in this industry.
 These can bridge valuation gaps, especially when there are uncertainties about future growth, customer retention, or integration synergies.
 For sellers, clear, measurable, and achievable earn-out targets are crucial, along with robust reporting mechanisms to ensure transparency.
 For buyers, earn-outs can mitigate risk and align incentives with the selling shareholders.